-This workshop is broken into 6 parts.
+This workshop is broken into 5 parts.
 You should feel free to take as long as you like on each part.
 It is much more important that you have a thorough understanding of each part, rather than try to race through the entire workshop.
-We can always schedule additional sessions if necessary.